coderefinery/social-coding/talk.md

 - Scripts and tools which produce graphs and compute statistics
 - Across disciplines

-Curiosity: Not too many projects consider a software management plan.
+Curiosity: Not too many projects consider a software management plan **yet**.

 .blue[The big keyword in this talk is **reproducibility**.]